sindresorhus/dark-mode/readme.md

 # dark-mode

-> Toggle the OS X [Dark Mode](http://www.macworld.co.uk/how-to/mac-software/turn-on-yosemites-dark-mode-on-mac-3534690/) from the command-line
+> Toggle the macOS [Dark Mode](http://www.macworld.co.uk/how-to/mac-software/turn-on-yosemites-dark-mode-on-mac-3534690/) from the command-line

-Requires OS X 10.10 or later.
+Requires macOS 10.10 or later.

 **Ensure `System Preferences` → `General` → `Use dark menu bar and Dock` is unchecked.**